nitrowinproject/NitroWin/README.md

 4. The GUI will open up and is ready for you to use.

+### Some tweaks fail to import

+All tweaks ending with "Extended" will fail to import, because you need TrustedInstaller privileges to import them.
+If you want to import them (which is still recommended), run the [ti-tweaks.bat](ti-tweaks.bat) script with TrustedInstaller privileges.
+You can do this using [ExecTI](https://winaero.com/downloads/ExecTI.zip).

 ### Create minimal ISO

 If you want to build a minimal ISO, check out [my fork of WinUtil](https://github.com/Nitro4542/winutil).
 Create an ISO with MicroWin, just as you would with the regular WinUtil.
 The ISO will automatically contain the answer file and a copy of NitroWin.
 Note that the automatic user creation doesn't work because I had to remove the answer file from the original repo.